30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 1. Nature Scavenger Hunt

 Create a list of natural items for children to find, such as specific types of leaves, rocks, flowers, or insects.
 Give each child a list and a small bag to collect their treasures.
-This can be done in your backyard, in a park, or during a walk.
+It can be done in your backyard, in a park, or during a walk.

-• Prepare a list of items to find (e.g., a red leaf, a round stone, a feather).
+- Prepare a list of items to find (e.g., a red leaf, a round stone, a feather).

-• Provide each child with a bag or basket.
+- Provide each child with a bag or basket.

-• Walk around the designated area and help children identify and collect the items.
+- Walk around the designated area and help children identify and collect the items.

-• After the hunt, discuss the items found and their characteristics.
+- After the hunt, discuss the items found and their characteristics.

 2. Obstacle Course